 311: 311 (1995) — I’m glad this one is listed first, because it was the first album I heard in college that stoked my interest in modern music.
 I mainly listened to 70’s rock in high school, and dabbled in Motown and 80’s pop before that.
 But the first time I saw the video for “Down” on MTV, I knew it was unlike anything I’d heard to that point, and I also knew it was highly rad.
 311’s self-titled record was the first music purchase I had made since Prince’s Batman soundtrack many years prior.
 Fortunately the album lived up to the single, with lots of crazy variety and no weak points.

 Global Communication: 76:14 (1994) — Not even its impressive hype could prepare me for the beauty of this album, which gets my vote for best ambient record of all time.
+It borders on a religious experience.
 A lot of works in this genre have a tendency to incorporate too many atmospheric sound effects instead of actual music.
 But with this one, an undercurrent of gorgeous melody is always present even when things get sparse.

 Helmet: Aftertaste (1997) — Containing my favorite lyrics of any album, Aftertaste offers a piercing aural assault unlike any other.
 An exercise in controlled rage, this album provides a direct assessment of a culture steeped in hypocrisy and conformity, all to the pinpoint drum patterns of John Stanier and the guttural growls of Page Hamilton, who offers some sage advice to life hackers: “I like the way you set yourself goals.
 The blind ambition you sport like new clothes.
 There’s nothing bold in the posture you wear.
 It’s always stunning to show you care.”